magneticio/vamp-router/README.md

       "name": "test_route_2",                               # a unique name
       "port": 9026,                                         # the port to bind to "protocol": "http",
-      "filters": [                                          # some filter with a destination group {
+      "filters": [                                          # some filter with a destination service {
           "name": "uses_internet_explorer",
           "condition": "hdr_sub(user-agent) MSIE",
-          "destination": "group_b"
+          "destination": "service_b"
         }
       ],
       "httpQuota": {